Drizzle ice cream with Scotch and serve. Photo by Elke Dennis | Fotolia.

 It’s impressive, but we’ll stick with the two-minute original.

-STYLES (TYPES) OF GIN
+THE DIFFERENT STYLES (TYPES) OF GIN

 Genever.
 Genever is the original gin, a rich distillation that’s more like a flavored whiskey than the more familiar English Dry gin.
 Bols Genever is an example.

 London Dry Gin.
 The British evolved genever into a lighter-bodied, aromatic style that lends itself to mixing.
-Beefeater, Bombay Sapphire and Gordon’s are examples.
+Beefeater, Bombay Sapphire, and Gordon’s are examples.

 Plymouth Gin.
 Made only in Plymouth, England since 1793, it is full-bodied with a balanced blend of botanicals and a long, dry finish.
 It calls itself “the world’s smoothest gin.”
 There currently is only one brand, Plymouth.

 Old Tom Gin.
-Sweeter, rounder and with more botanical expression than London Dry Gin, this style was popular in the 18th century.
+Sweeter, rounder, and with more botanical expression than London Dry Gin, this style was popular in the 18th century.
 After many years out of production, it has been relaunched in recent years by Hayman’s.
 Booth’s and The Dorchester are two more brands of this style.

 International Style Gin.
 Created in recent years by artisan distillers, these gins burst with a complex mixture of botanicals.
 We love to sip them straight—and pour them on sorbet.
 Martin Miller’s Gin of London and Bluecoat Gin of Philadelphia (which calls itself “American Dry Gin”) are examples (and our two favorite gins).